rarecoil/fuzz-me-maybe/README.md

 ## Custom environment flags

-`fuzz-me-maybe` allows for boolean, counted, and regex expression flags.
+`fuzz-me-maybe` allows for boolean, counted, and string matching flags.
 To get more functionality, tag your fuzzer calls for enable/disable:

 ````js
 const FuzzMeMaybe = require('fuzz-me-maybe');